Ranking medal

 That matters more than the headline RAM figure for many buyers.
 If you want a tablet that can grow with a media library or hold a large photo archive on a budget, expandable storage is one of the most practical advantages here.

 The T615 processor and Android 15 pairing place this tablet in the comfortable lane for browsing, streaming, messaging and light split-screen work.
-It is also a better fit for family admin, note-taking and casual app switching than many very cheap entry models.
+It is also a better fit for family admin, note-taking and casual app switching than many very cheap entry models, which is worth keeping in mind when you are comparing budget tablets.

 Where it stops is just as important.
 This is not the tablet to buy for demanding gaming, polished creative pen work or replacing a proper laptop for long sessions.